vectordotdev/vector/website/docs/setup/installation/platforms/docker.md

 </TabItem>
 <TabItem value="sidecar">

-The [sidecar deployment strategy][docs.strategies.sidecar] is designed to collect data from a _single_ service.
-Vector has a tight 1 to 1 coupling with the service.
+The [sidecar deployment strategy][docs.strategies#sidecar] is designed to collect data from a _single_ service.
+Vector has a tight 1 to 1 coupling with each service.
 Typically data is collected by tailing local files via Vector's [`file` source][docs.sources.file], but can be collected through any of Vector's [sources][docs.sources].
 The following diagram demonstrates how it works.

-<ServiceDiagram
+<SidecarDiagram
   platformName={"docker"}
   sourceName={null}
   sinkName={null} />